 5. Account deletion is missing or buried

 Since June 30, 2022, any app with account creation must offer in-app account deletion.
-Hiding it behind a website link or a “contact support” form is a 5.1.1(v) rejection.
+This is sub-clause 5.1.1(v) “Account Sign-In” in Apple’s current numbering.
+Hiding deletion behind a website link or a “contact support” form is a 5.1.1(v) rejection.
+Apple requires you to delete the entire account record and associated personal data, not merely deactivate or disable; an in-app option to start the deletion must exist.

-How to spot it: In the app, navigate to Settings → Account.
-There must be a clearly labeled Delete Account that completes the deletion request inside the app — not a mailto: link.
+How to spot it: In the app, navigate to Settings, then Account.
+There must be a clearly labeled Delete Account control that initiates the deletion request inside the app — not a mailto: link or a “we will email you” form.
+(Apps in highly regulated fields can add a customer-service step under 5.1.1(ix), but the in-app entry point is still required.)

 6. Required Reason API used without declaring NSPrivacyAccessedAPITypes